orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - LTS packages can only specify the maximum of C17.
   - Rolling packages can specify up to the latest experimental.
   - The preferred standard is the project default tied to the release or commit.
+  - There is possibly sensitivity between c17 and c23.
+GCC 15 and above make c23 default.
+Currently, there is no dedicated eclass to manage this.
+It is recommended to keep the KEYWORDS arch as testing ~ or remove KEYWORDS to avoid mixing the two in the LTS set (explicitly marked c17 projects in build files).
+Linking c17 and c23 may have issues.

 # Ebuild organization